cornheep/pizzakiosk/README.md

 ## Development Status

-Currently in early development - CLI version is the primary focus, with GUI implementation planned for future releases.
+- Currently in early development
+- Working with the CLI version and planning to implement GUI soon.

 ---